openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

             "num_bn_forget_steps": 5, // Number of batches from the training dataset to pass through the model at initialization in order to erase batchnorm statistics of the original model (using large momentum value for rolling mean updates)
         }
     }
+    "pruning_init": 0.1, // Initial value of the pruning level applied to the model in 'create_compressed_model' function.
+0.0 by default.
     "params": {
         "schedule": "baseline", // The type of scheduling to use for adjusting the target pruning level.
 Either `exponential`, `exponential_with_bias`,  or `baseline`, by default it is `baseline`"
-        "pruning_init": 0.1, // Initial value of the pruning level applied to the model.
-0.0 by default.
         "pruning_target": 0.4, // Target value of the pruning level for the model.
 0.5 by default.
         "num_init_steps": 3, // Number of epochs for model pretraining before starting filter pruning.
 0 by default.
         "pruning_steps": 10, // Number of epochs during which the pruning rate is increased from `pruning_init` to `pruning_target` value.